 Welcome to CEU By Net.
 This Page Provides Information About Our Two New Online CE Courses Focusing Upon Assessment and Counseling with Iraq and Afghanistan War Zone Veterans with PTSD, TBI, SUDs, and Other Silent Trauma Injuries.
 Learn Why 'Coming Home' Is the Hardest Part of the War.

-Understand the 'Military Culture' - A Major Factor in Veterans' Desire to Return to the War Zone.
+Understand the 'Military Culture' - A Major Factor in Iraq and Afghanistan Veterans' Desire to Return to the War Zone.

 'Redeployment to Home ...
 It's Harder Than The War.'

 Did you know that we offer an ANNUAL SUBSCRIPTION for only $59.95?

 Earn UNLIMITED CEUs at no additional charge for an entire year.
 It's our most popular purchase option.
 Read about it here.

 Note: For the definition of 'CEU' and 'PDH' when earned on this website, CLICK HERE.